 Highlight industry awards and certifications

-In fact, consumer trust levels are so low in 2022 that for 59% of people, distrust (especially in governments and media) is their default state of mind.
+Consumer trust levels are so low in 2022 that for 59% of people, distrust (especially in governments and media) is their default state of mind.
 Fortunately for businesses, however, not everything is so bleak.
-Data shows that people still have faith in businesses and NGOs to drive change and deliver results.
+Data shows that people still believe in businesses and NGOs to drive change and deliver results.

 Nevertheless, to prove that your brand is trustworthy, it’s not a bad idea to look for instances of social proof that will convince your target audience to convert.